For the Rock Garden

 7 W-GWW

 Dainty Miss is a siren's song in the garden.
 An all-white jonquil she goes it alone, only one two-inch perfectly appointed, dainty-cupped flower per stem please.
 Wanting a chorus of Dainty Miss for your garden is only natural.
 Compelling.
 Benchable.
+Highly mucronate.
 Miss Dainty is an ADS Classic, Wister Award winner, a mid century spell of Grant Mitsch witchcraft.

 11a W-P

 Perfectly hexagonal white and peach broad split cup will put a hex on your garden bed.
+Kind of like dancing the tarantella, but for daffodils.
 Recent van der Veek introduction.

 11a W-YPP

-Put on your dancing shoes for a recent and reliably pink colored split cup from Carlos van der Veek.
+Kick up your heels for a recent and reliably pink colored split cup from Carlos van der Veek.
 Split cups tend to bloom early and hold well, take them for a spin in the vase.
-For all of his "Dance"named cultivars, I have never seen Carlos on the dance floor.
+For all of his "Dance"named cultivars, I have yet to see Carlos on the dance floor.

 7 W-Y